-GW&K incorporates Environmental, Social, and corporate Governance ("ESG") considerations amongst many other fundamental, technical and valuation factors in making investment decisions.
+For certain investment strategies and certain potential investments, GW&K incorporates Environmental, Social, and corporate Governance ("ESG") considerations, and other sustainability considerations, amongst many other fundamental, technical and valuation factors in making investment decisions.
 As described previously, GW&K also offers certain of its investment strategies as ESG investment strategies.
 GW&K recognizes that the relative impact of ESG factors on performance may vary across industries and regions, but the firm believes that responsible corporate behavior with respect to ESG factors can lead to positive and sustainable long-term financial performance.
 GW&K maintains an ESG Committee which generally meets quarterly to review the Firm's ESG practices.
 It is comprised of senior investment management personnel for each asset class, members of the Legal & Compliance Department, Client Service and Marketing Department.
-GW&K is a member or signatory to selected U.S. and international organizations and groups that focus on ESG considerations.
+GW&K is a member or signatory to selected U.S. and global organizations and groups that focus on ESG considerations.
 Nonetheless, GW&K recognizes that incorporating ESG considerations into its investment process presents risks, including those described below in this Item 8.